 The Area Office determined that Carntribe alone is a small business; that Carntribe and Clement are parties to an SBA-approved 8a BD mentor-protégé arrangement; that “[t]he exception to affiliation for joint ventures between approved mentors and protégés is applicable here”.
 These are the types of situations that our SBA 8a Certification lawyers can help you with.

-13 CFR 124 Compliance with Substantive SBA NAICS Size Standards & 8a Certification Requirements
+SBA 8 a Regulations 13 CFR 124 Compliance with Substantive Size Dtermination & 8a Certification Requirements

 SBA Small Business Definition:When ruling on its small business definition (concern definition), the Small Business Act (Act) allows the SBA to aid, counsel, assist, and protect the interests of small business concerns, to preserve free competitive enterprise, to insure that small businesses receive a fair portion of the Federal Government’s purchases, and to maintain and strengthen the Nation’s overall economy.
 The SBA size standards and small business definition suggest that a small business concern is one that “is independently owned and operated and which is not dominant in its field of operation.”
 The Act states that the small business definition varies from industry to industry to the extent necessary to reflect industry differences.

 NAICS Size Standards and Eligibility